ovh/docs/pages/bare_metal_cloud/dedicated_servers/using_ipmi_on_dedicated_servers/guide.en-gb.md

 ![SSH SoL Opening](images/ipmi-sol-sshkey-03.png){.thumbnail}

-For more details about using SSH keys to establish a SSH connexion, see [this page](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated#multiplekeys).
+For more details about using SSH keys to establish an SSH connection, see [this page](/pages/bare_metal_cloud/dedicated_servers/creating-ssh-keys-dedicated#multiplekeys).

 ### Open SoL via web browser <a name="sol-browser"></a>